syncfusion-content/maui-docs/MAUI/Polar-Charts/Getting-Started.md

 ## Add a title

-The title of the chart provide quick information to the user about the data being plotted in the chart.
-The [Title]() property is used to set title for the chart as follows.
+The title of the chart provides quick information to the user about the data being plotted in the chart.
+The [Title]() property is used to set the title for the chart as follows.

 {% tabs %}